chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 For details on the position-dependent diffusion and resistance calculations please see the following publication from Gerhard Hummer: http://iopscience.iop.org/article/10.1088/1367-2630/7/1/034/meta

-The following methods is based on that used by Lee *et al* (also linked at the top of this tutorial): http://pubs.acs.org/doi/full/10.1021/acs.jcim.6b00022
+The following workflow is based on that by Lee *et al* (also linked at the top of this tutorial): http://pubs.acs.org/doi/full/10.1021/acs.jcim.6b00022

 The position-dependent diffusion is calculated as: